-Efforts in waste management in the UAE include converting waste to energy, treating wastewater and controlling the movement of hazardous waste.
+Efforts in waste management in the UAE include converting waste to energy, treating wastewater, controlling the movement of hazardous waste, protecting the marine and coastal environment from sea dumping and reducing plastic waste.

 Due to population growth and economic activities, the quantities of wastes in the UAE have increased in the last decade.
 Most of the waste ends up in municipal landfills or dumpsites, where organic waste generates a large amount of methane, a potent greenhouse gas.
 Currently, little of the waste is burnt and the rate of municipal waste recycling has been rapidly rising.